Build It Solar -- free plans for hundreds of solar projects

 I suppose that the only thing we waste more of than energy is water, and the consequences are probably just as bad -- maybe worse.
 Here are some practical ways to get started changing that.

-Water stuff on other pages:
+Water related material on other pages:

 Solar water pumping